LACourtenay/GMM_Generative_Adversarial_Networks/README.md

 --------------------------------------------------------

 This code was designed and prepared for the study by:
-<b> Courtenay (Submitted to Evolutionary Anthropology) Geometric Morphometric Data Augmentation using Generative Computational Learning Algorithms </b>
+<b> Courtenay (Submitted to Applied Sciences) Geometric Morphometric Data Augmentation using Generative Computational Learning Algorithms </b>

 ------------------------------------------------------------
 Comments, questions, doubts, suggestions and corrections can all be directed to L. A. Courtenay at the email provided above.